byuawsfhtl/HandwritingRecognition/README.md

 Configuration File Arguments:
 * csv_path: The path to a tab-delimited CSV file containing | IMG_PATH | TRANSCRIPTION |
-            * Note that the IMG_PATH is relative to the location of the CSV
+            * Note that the IMG_PATH given in the CSV is relative to the location of the CSV
 * model_out: The path to store the trained model weights after training
 * model_in: The path to pre-trained model weights to be loaded before training begins
 * epochs: The number of epochs to train